BonzaiThePenguin/WikiSort/Chapter 2: Merging.md

 <br/><br/>
 <b>Standard merge</b><br/>
 The merge operation of the merge sort algorithm takes two arrays that <i>are already sorted</i>, and combines them into a single array containing A and B sorted together.
-The operation is acutally quite simple: all it does is take the smaller of the two values at the start of A and B, and adds it to the final array.
+The operation is acutally quite simple: just take the smaller of the two values at the start of A and B and add it to the final array.
 Once A and B are empty, the final array is completed!<br/>

     Merge(array, A, B)
         Copy A and B into a buffer